Lu-Die-Milchkuh/Arduino-Uno-without-IDE-A-Guide/README.md

    - ```
      /dev/ttyACM0
      ```
+- **Find the owner of this port:**
+   - ```
+     ls -l /dev/ttyACM*
+     ```
+     You should get something like this :
+     - ```
+       crw-rw---- 1 root uucp 166, 0  3.
+Nov 16:40 /dev/ttyACM0
+       ```
+     The owner is right behind root, in my case its "uucp" !

 - **Enable Read/Write Permission:**
   - ```
-    sudo chmod a+rw /dev/ttyACM0 // If your port is different than mine,insert YOURS here!
+    sudo usermod -a -G uucp <YOURUSERNAME>
     ```
+    Log out and in again or just reboot your PC.

-  Thats all you have to do for your OS Configuration.
+ - Thats all you have to do for your OS Configuration.

 ## Lets code!
 To test that everything is working as intended, lets create the "Hello World" program of all microcontrollers => blinking a LED!